MadBomber/debug_me/README.md

 A tool to print the labeled value of variables.

-This thing is pretty old;but, so am I.  For the gray in our hair we still to the job.
+This thing is pretty old; but, so am I.  Even with the gray in our hair we still do the job.

-There are much complex/comprehensive ways of debugging in a complex application.
+There are much more complex/comprehensive ways of debugging in a complex application.
 But, you know, I keep returning to this little method time after time.
 I guess that marks me as a geezer.